tutek1/DTLabs/01_Basics/lab01.md

 This tutorial will use the **standard** version and **GDScript**, a Python-like scripting language designed specifically for the Godot Engine.
 It is possible to use **C#** and **GDScript** interchangeably in one project (with some minor restrictions), but this tutorial will be done entirely in **GDScript** for simplicity.

 > aside positive
-> To maximise performance of a project, you would ideally use **C#** for complex algorithms (such as pathfinding or other complex calculations) and **GDScript** for interfacing with the engine and calling engine functions.
+> To maximize performance of a project, you would ideally use **C#** for complex algorithms (such as pathfinding or other complex calculations) and **GDScript** for interfacing with the engine and calling engine functions.

 > aside negative
 > Currently the **.NET** version of Godot **does not** support web builds of the game.